A Travel Price Comparison for Families, Couples, and Backpackers Belgium vs. Spain for Families, Couples, Museums & Attractions, and Food

 A week in Belgium or Spain?

-In Belgium, many people enjoy the museums, theater, and history and culture that this historic destination offers.
+In Belgium, many people enjoy the museums, theater, and history and culture that this quaint destination offers.
 Plenty of people spend one week in the area when traveling.
 Take your pick from the many activities offered here.
 One week is often enough time to do most activities.

 It's hard to know how much time to spend in Spain.
 In Spain, you'll find national parks, history and culture, and nightlife.
 People usually spend lots of time at the beach.
 With all of its activities, you can easily fill one week here.